Shih Tzu Lifespan

 The Shih Tzu has an average lifespan of 10-18 yrs.
 Smaller breeds generally live longer, and well-cared-for Shih Tzus often exceed average lifespan expectations.

-With a typical weight of 9-16 lbs and lifespan of 10-18 yrs, the Shih Tzu requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 9-16 lbs and lifespan of 10-18 yrs, the Shih Tzu has specific care needs shaped by its genetics and build.
 Originally bred as a devoted companion animal, the Shih Tzu brings centuries of selective breeding into the modern home.

 Factors Affecting Longevity